 How to Handle Manipulators

 The first step is to know whom you’re dealing with.
-They know your triggers!
+Manipulators know your triggers!
 Study their tactics and learn their favorite weapons.
 Build your self-esteem and self-respect.
 This is your best defense!
 Also, learn to be assertive and set boundaries.
-Read How to Speak Your Mind: Become Assertive and Set Limits.
-Contact me at email@example.com for a free report “12 Strategies to Handle Manipulators.”
+Read How to Speak Your Mind: Become Assertive and Set Limits or watch the webinar How to Be Assertive.
+For techniques and scripts for dealing with difficult people, read Dealing with a Narcissist: 8 Steps to Raise Self-Esteem and Set Boundaries with Difficult People.
+Contact me at firstname.lastname@example.org for a free report “12 Strategies to Handle Manipulators.”